 High blood sugar causes the lens of the eye to swell, which changes your ability to see.
-To correct this kind of blurred vision, you need to get your blood sugar back into the target range (80 mg/dL to 140 mg/dL before meals and 100 mg/dL to 160 mg/dL before bedtime snack).
-It may take as long as three months after your blood sugar is well- controlled for your vision to fully get back to normal.
+To correct this kind of blurred vision, you need to get your blood sugar back into the target range.
+For many people this is from70 mg/dL to 130 mg/dL before meals and less than 180 mg/dL one to two hours after the start of a meal.
+Ask your doctor what your personal target range should be.

 Get the latest Diabetes newsletter delivered to your inbox!

 If the level is below 70 or you are experiencing symptoms such as shaking, sweating or difficulty thinking, you will need to raise the number immediately.
 A quick solution is to eat a few pieces of hard candy or 1 tablespoon of sugar or honey.
 Recheck your numbers again in 15 minutes to see if the number has gone up.
 If not, repeat the steps above or call your doctor.